vhscom/after-dark/docs/content/module/toxic-swamp.md

 # Features

-- Earn cryptocurrency while visitors browse your sites
+- Mine cryptocurrency while visitors browse your sites
 - Reward effort during site development and publishing
 - Transparent, unobtrusive multilingual user interface
 - Does not use cookies or connect to any third-parties